 Model

-Consider three types of fans, who represent a large majority of the NFL around the world.
+Consider a model of three types of NFL fans with differing willingness’ to pay (WTP) for both their favorite team, and all other teams.
+If the sum of each individual’s WTP is greater or equal to the purchase of a bundle, we can assume they would purchase it.
 The first type of fan will be referred to as die-hard.
-Diehard fans will spare no expense to watch their team play and have the highest willingness to pay of the three fan types.
-Most diehard fans would purchase the Sunday Ticket package including all teams.
-Second are serious fans, whose utility would increase, but by not as much as the die-hard fans, and thus have a lower willingness to pay.
-Serious fans would more than likely purchase the package of games for their specific favorite team.
+Diehard fans have a very high WTP for their team, as well has comparatively high WTP for all other teams.
+Most diehard fans would purchase the Sunday Ticket package including all teams, regardless of the availability of team-based packages.
+Second are team fans, have a much lower WTP for other teams but a comparably high WTP for their favorite team.
+Team fans would purchase the package of games for their favorite team if available but not the grand bundle.
 Finally, the casual fan.
-The casual fan appreciates NFL football, but whose willingness to pay for NFL products is much smaller than the prior two fan types.
-The casual fan would not purchase NFL Sunday ticket, unless there is a drastic price reduction, and instead would default to watching whatever games are available through cable and other already owned streaming services.
+The casual fan appreciates NFL football, but whose WTP for NFL products is much lower for both categories than the prior two fan types.
+The casual fan would not purchase the grand bundle or any team-based package.
+Their WTP is satisfied by games provided by cable or any other previously owned streaming services.

-The NFL is creating a bundle of its goods for purchase and forcing consumers to purchase the bundle.
-Because the NFL in practice has a natural monopoly, thanks to the antitrust exemption for professional sports league in the United States, consumers cannot purchase these packages in any other way.
-A bundle is a combined package of individual components that is priced at a lower total than the sum of the prices of its components.
 For simplicity in the case of Sunday Ticket, the package of the games each NFL team plays is viewed as a single component, which is then combined into the overall Sunday Ticket bundle.

-Williams and Yellen (1976) determine that in a monopolistic setting, bundling is often more profitable than normal monopoly pricing, because it removes more consumer surplus than regularly possible.
-This is obtained because in a pure bundling pricing strategy, consumers have fewer choices than in pure component or mixed bundling strategies.
-In pure bundling, consumers are forced to consume or purchase goods that they would not otherwise have purchased, which increases the producer surplus.
+In a pure bundling pricing strategy, consumers have fewer choices than in pure component or mixed bundling strategies.
+Pure bundling is the pricing strategy in which there is only one option available for purchase, the grand bundle of all components (Adams, 1976).
+Because the bundle attracts consumers of different types, if their respective sum of WTP’s of all bundle components is higher than the price of the bundle, we can assume that they would purchase the bundle.
+This extracts more producer surplus than regular monopoly pricing.
 This is usually only obtainable when a certain company or firm as an abundance of market power or are in a monopoly, as the NFL has.
 Since there are no other pricing alternatives in monopoly, consumers must either not consume the good that they want or consume more goods than originally intended.
 However, this could also be attractive to consumers because the overall price of the bundle is often less expensive than the sum of each component prices.
 Because of this, it makes it easier for consumers to rationalize the purchase of the grand bundle because they believe that they are getting a good deal, when they are paying more than they would have otherwise to consume more than they originally wanted.
 One negative aspect of this bundling approach is that it will often lead to inefficiency, as there will often be underconsumption or overconsumption, leaving excess goods.
 In this scenario this does not apply, because the NFL would not produce more games for each new bundle, but rather create new bundles of preexisting games, allowing for overlap, thus no excess supply created.